NLnetLabs/unbound-manual/source/topics/privacy/dns-over-quic.rst

 The DoQ downstream can be configured, by setting Unbound to listen on the DoQ UDP port for traffic.

-A minimal confiugration that enables DoQ can be:
+A minimal configuration that enables DoQ can be:

 .. code-block:: text